circleci/circleci-docs/jekyll/_cci2/language-java.md

 Then `mvn package` runs the actual tests, and if they succeed, it creates an "uberjar" file containing the application source along with all its dependencies.

-Next `store_test_results` uploads the test metadata from the `target/surefire-reports` directory so that it can show up in the CircleCI dahsboard.
+Next `store_test_results` uploads the test metadata from the `target/surefire-reports` directory so that it can show up in the CircleCI dashboard.

 Finally we store the uberjar as an [artifact](https://circleci.com/docs/1.0/build-artifacts/) using the `store_artifacts` step.
 From there this can be tied into a continuous deployment scheme of your choice.